 Here’s how to promote LGBTQI+ rights within your organization and beyond:

 Underrepresented groups are well aware of organizations that pay lip service to the issues affecting them without contributing to real change.
 Organizations can and should do more to promote equal rights for all, including withholding financial contributions to politicians who support anti-LGBTQI+ legislation.
-As Disney learned first hand when their tepid response to Florida’s “Don’t Say Gay” legislation caused an employee walk-out, employees want to see their leaders taking a pro-active stance.
+Employees want to see their leaders taking a pro-active stance, especially now.
 In addition to publicly and financially supporting LGBTQI+ issues, organizations should ensure that they have diverse hiring practices, inclusive health care support for all employees, and an Employee Resource Group that is focused on issues specific to their LGBTQI+ employees.

 Multinational corporations should note that our research proves that company culture often takes precedence on individual behavior over country culture; this means that a company can advance issues of inclusion by internally supporting and advocating for tolerance.